pelotech/jsonnet-controller/README.md

 # kubecfg-operator

-An operator for managing remote manifests via kubecfg
+A fluxcd controller for managing remote manifests with kubecfg

 ---